macder/medusa-fulfillment-shippo/README.md

 ## Limitations

-Currently this plugin does not support returns/exchanges, customs declarations, webhooks.
+Currently, this plugin does not support returns/exchanges, customs declarations, webhooks.

 These are currently under development for future releases.